Dispute over whether US deports first DACA recipient

 If Montes had active DACA status, he would be the first such recipient deported despite the protection.

-"I'm disturbed about reports that a Dreamer with DACA protection has been deported," the Senate's No. 2 Democrat Dick Durbin said in a statement.
+"The promise that our government made to all the DACA recipients, including Juan Manuel, is at stake," Preciado said.
+"These young folks came forward, they filed paperwork, they got their background checks done, they paid their fees and in exchange, the government promised them that they did not have to fear deportation -- that they could get work authorization to continue their lives, to study and work, that they wouldn't be summarily deported, and yet here we are."

+Dick Durbin, the No. 2 Democrat in the Senate, said he was disturbed by reports that someone with DACA status had been deported.

 "I've contacted DHS to demand an explanation.
 Just last month Secretary Kelly promised me that no one with DACA would lose this protection unless they violated the terms of DACA.
-I intend to hold him to this commitment."
+I intend to hold him to this commitment," Durbin said in a statement.

-House Minority Leader Nancy Pelosi went farther than Durbin, calling the report "appalling."
+House Minority Leader Nancy Pelosi went further, calling the report "appalling."

 "Another promise cruelly broken by President Trump, this one with heartbreaking consequences for brave young DREAMers across the nation," Pelosi said in a statement.
 "Instead of honoring the protections of the Deferred Action for Childhood Arrivals initiative, President Trump has unleashed an indiscriminate deportation dragnet of appalling inhumanity."